GuildWorks/titech-2020/docs/Phase3/3-en.md

     npm run dev # Start the app
     ````
   - Then go to http://localhost:3000/.
-    - You'll see that I've added a template for each screen and feature.
+    - You'll see each pages we modify today.
 ---
 - Let's make it possible to use the backend process of the application, which is necessary for the function we will develop in this article.
   - What we created in the first and second part of this article is the front end (application).
 It works on the browser side.